Hermosa Beach calls itself “the Best Little Beach City”, and I will venture to say it

 Some popular events in Hermosa include:

-3. 4th of July Iron Man a relay of swimming, running, and chugging a six pack.
+Fourth of July Iron Man: A relay of swimming, running, and chugging a six pack.
 (Who needs to ride a bike?)

 Hermosa has a residential profile that is made up of 60% renters and 40% owners.
 There is a mix of apartment buildings, condos, townhomes, and single family residences.
 Lot sizes get smaller as you get closer to the beach, and with that, homes get more vertical in order to maximize space and views.